Albanian Air Force: Socialist Albania

-On 24 April 1951, following the end of the Second World War, Albania re-established its air force.
+After World War II, the Albanian Air Force finally came into existence on 24 April 1951 when Albania was equipped with Soviet aircraft.
+The first squadron was equipped with Yak-9Ps.
+The first jet fighter to enter service was the MiG-15bis, entering service on 15 May 1955, followed by the MiG-17F.
+Some of the MiG-15s were Soviet fighters used and then withdrawn from the North Korean Air Force.
+The MiG-19 (NATO code "Farmer") became the backbone of the Albanian Air Force.
+12 MiG-19PM were delivered by the USSR in October 1959 and in the same year pilots and specialists were sent in the USSR to obtain training for the new aircraft.
 An academy was founded in Vlorë in 1962.
 Albania cut diplomatic ties with the Soviet Union in 1962, leading to a shift to China for the supply of necessary parts to maintain its MiGs.

-After World War II, the Albanian Air Force finally came into existence when Albania was equipped with Soviet aircraft.
-The first squadron was equipped with Yakovlev Yak-9s.
-The first jet fighter to enter service was the MiG-15, dating officially 15 May 1955, followed by the MiG-17.
-Some of the MiG-15s were Soviet fighters used and then withdrawn from the North Korean Air Force.
-The backbone of the Albanian Air Force jet fighters became MiG-19 (NATO code "Farmer").
-12 MiG-19PM were delivered by the USSR in October 1959 and on the same year pilots and specialists were sent in USSR to train with the all-weather interceptor MiG-19 PM.
 After the collapse of USSR-Albanian relations, significant numbers of Shenyang J-6 fighters (Chinese copy of the MiG-19S), were acquired from China.
-In the early 1970s, Albania exchanged its lot of Soviet-made MiG-19PM (NATO code "Farmer-E") fighters equipped for beam-riding missiles, with 12, more advanced, Chengdu J-7A fighters (Chinese copy of the Soviet-built MiG-21).
-Two of them were lost in incidents in the early 1970s, eight had problems with lack of batteries in the early 1980s.
+In the early 1970s, Albania exchanged its lot of MiG-19PM fighters with 12 more advanced, Chengdu J-7A fighters (Chinese copy of the Soviet-built MiG-21).
+Two of them were lost in incidents in the early 1970s and eight had problems with lack of batteries in the early 1980s.

-In total, during the 70s and early 80s, the Albanian Air Force was able to deploy 142 aircraft, between Shenyang J-6Cs, 12 Chengdu J-7As, a fighter squadron equipped with MiG-17s, a considerable number of MiG-15 (both BIS and UTI versions), and 4 Soviet-made Il-14 transport aircraft.
-A squadron of Shijiazhuang Y-5 was deployed in Tirana and the Air Force Academy in Vlora had 2 squadrons of Yak-18 for basic pilot training purposes.
+In total, during the 70s and early 80s, the equipment of the Albanian Air Force consisted of 142 Shenyang J-6Cs, 12 Chengdu J-7As, a fighter squadron equipped with MiG-17s, a considerable number of MiG-15 (both BIS and UTI versions), and 4 Soviet-made Il-14 transport aircraft.
+A squadron of Shijiazhuang Y-5 was deployed in Tirana and the Air Force Academy in Vlora had two squadrons of Yak-18 for basic pilot training purposes.
 The helicopter component consisted in 18 Harbin Z-5 (Chinese copy of Mil Mi-4) helicopters based in Farka Tirana, meanwhile there was a single prototype of a light H-5 bomber based in Rinas.

 Due to the collapse of relations between Albania and the Chinese, maintenance became extremely difficult and the number of deadly incidents involving Mikoyan fighters increased.
-Despite Albanian efforts and some initial success in repairing the engines of the MiGs, the lack of specific jet fuel forced authorities to start production locally, resulting in low-quality production (the first attempt was in 1961, when the Kuçova factory produced the special jet kerosene called TSI).
+Despite Albanian efforts and some initial success in repairing the engines of the MiGs, the lack of specific jet fuel forced authorities to start production locally, resulting in low-quality production (the first attempt was in 1961, when the Kuçova factory produced the special jet fuel (a derivative of kerosene called TSI).
 The fuel shortened the lifespan of the jet engines and was often blamed as the main reason for several deadly incidents.
-35 Albanian pilots lost their lives from 1955 to 2005, mainly due to MiG mechanical failures.
+35 Albanian pilots lost their lives from 1955 to 2005, mainly due to mechanical failures with the MiG aircraft.